Skip to main content

 93%

-• The PC port has significant issues, including clunky controls and lack of proper controller support.
+• The PC port has several technical issues, including lack of native controller support and occasional crashes, requiring community fixes to improve performance.

-• The game lacks a proper tutorial, relying instead on separate tutorial videos that may not adequately prepare new players.
+• The game lacks a proper tutorial, relying on separate tutorial videos that can be confusing for new players.

 • story